Thirtynader/Guardian-Trade-Lite-MT5/README.md

 # Guardian Trade Lite (MT5)

-A simple and lightweight **Position Size Calculator** Expert Advisor for MetaTrader 5.
+A simple **Position Size Calculator** Expert Advisor for MetaTrader 5.
 Easily manage your **risk**, **lot size**, and **entry setup** directly on the chart.

 ---